Tavi Murray: Academic career

-In 1993 Murray was appointed Lecturer in Physical Geography at the University of Leeds, being promoted to Reader in Glaciology in 2002 and Professor of Glaciology at Leeds in 2004.
-In 2005 she was appointed Professor of Glaciology at Swansea University where she heads up the Swansea Glaciological Group.
+In 1993, Murray was appointed lecturer in Physical Geography at the University of Leeds, being promoted to Reader in Glaciology in 2002 and Professor of Glaciology at Leeds in 2004.
+In 2005, she was appointed Professor of Glaciology at Swansea University where she heads up the Swansea Glaciological Group.

 Honours and awards

-From 2004 she has been Leverhulme Research Fellow studying "Basal conditions on Rutford Ice Stream, Antarctica".
+From 2004, she has been Leverhulme Research Fellow studying "Basal conditions on Rutford Ice Stream, Antarctica".
 A leading member of the International Glaciological Society Murray is unusual that her medal cited discoveries at both poles.
 September 2007 marked the launch of the GLIMPSE Project, a 5-year project headed by Murray to determine the controls on thinning at the margin of the Greenland Ice Sheet.
 GLIMPSE is funded by a Leverhulme Trust Research Leadership Award granted to Murray in mid-2007.

+In 2012, Murray was elected a Fellow of the Learned Society of Wales.

 Murray was appointed Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours for services to glaciology and climate change research.

 Other interests

-Tavi is an accomplished sea kayaker: she was part of a team of 3 people that attempted to sail anti-clockwise around Ireland.
+Murray is an accomplished sea kayaker: she was part of a team of 3 people that attempted to sail anti-clockwise around Ireland.